 Step 1: First, Run a Speed Test

-You will find several free online speed testing tools you can use for this step.
+You will find several free online speed-testing tools for this step.
 However, when you do your first speed test, you must note which tool you use.
-Moreover, many of these testers should give the same results; you don’t want to run the risk of speed tests being inconsistently handled or providing you with different data points each time.
+Moreover, many of these testers should give the same results; you don’t want to risk speed tests being inconsistently handled or providing you with different data points each time.

-For this example, When you are going to use Pingdom, it can assist you as a WordPress performance test plugin.
+For this example, when you use Pingdom, it can assist you as a WordPress performance test plugin.

 After running your website through the tool, you will receive a full results page.
 While there were suggestions on problem areas listed, You want to focus on the load time.

-When you do this for your site, take a screenshot of the results or write them down somewhere.
+When you do this for your site, screenshot the results or write them down somewhere.
 That way, you can chart your site’s progress as you work to remove slow plugins and other obstacles preventing your site from loading quickly.

 Step 2: Create a Copy of Your Site in a Staging Environment